metabrainz/picard-docs/v2.5/en/_sources/variables/variables_other_information.rst.txt

 saved to, and reloaded from, ID3 user defined text information (TXXX) frames.
 They will not be saved in ASF or MP4 based files.

 For ID3 based tags (i.e.: MP3 files), you can also set ID3 tags directly from your scripts by setting a special variable starting with
 "_id3:".
-Currently these tags are not loaded into variables when you reload the file into Picard. (*since Picard 0.9*)
+Currently these tags are not loaded into variables when you reload the file into Picard (*since Picard 0.9*).